 I graduated from an esteemed medical college in India – Kasturba Medical College.
 Received my psychiatry training from NYMC, Valhalla where I was honored to serve as chief resident in my final year.
-However my greatest achievement is being a mother, wife, daughter, daughter-in-law, and friend.
+However, my greatest achievement is being a mother, daughter, and friend.

 My approach to treatment

 In the words of Hippocrates – Wherever the art of medicine is loved, there is also a love of humanity.
 Medicine as an art is my approach to treatment.
 It combines a knowledge of neurobiology, understanding of pharmacology and a healthy dose of commonsense to know the difference between quirks of personality vs a disorder impacting functioning and causing distress.